Travel guide Madeira

 An age-old tradition in Madeira.
 Whether on canvas, linen, organza, shawl, handkerchief or tablecloth, the pieces reveal a delicacy and meticulous craftsmanship that has woven the reputation of Madeira embroidery across the borders.
 Bordal, established in 1962 in Funchal, is the best known.

 Hydrangeas, anthuriums, magnolias, bougainvilleas, agapanthus or birds of paradise, in gardens, in the heart of forests, along roadsides...
 Everywhere on the island, flowers compose sublime bouquets.
-This fascinating array of colors is exalted every spring during the Flower Festival, which takes over the streets of Madeira's capital.
+A plume of fascinating colors, exalted every spring during the Flower Festival that fills the streets of Madeira's capital.

 It's time to fill up on vitamins and tropical essences!
 The island is a fertile ground where many exotic fruits are cultivated.
 On the stalls of the farmers' markets, bananas, guavas, avocados, mangoes, kiwis, passion fruit, papayas and other lesser known fruits, such as anone or tamarillo, make your mouth water!